zaufi/kate-cpp-helper-plugin/README.rst

   based on configured include paths by partial name match...
 * Add view to explore a tree of #included files
 * Add option(s) to include/exclude files from completion list
+* Issue a warning if /proc/sys/fs/inotify/max_user_watches is not high enough

 Changes
 =======